 2: Plan to spend €5 to take the cable car up to Fira.
 You can pay the same amount for a donkey who will walk you up the winding, poop covered cobblestones about 300m to the top.
 But since 2018 people over 100kg are not allowed to ride the donkeys, and obviously the whole donkey-riding thing is largely frowned on as being cruel to the donkeys.

 Note: there is a massively long line for the cable car coming down so we ended up walking down.
-Jelly legs from 25 minutes doing thigh lunges!
+Jelly legs from 25 minutes doing thigh lunges, let me tell you!

 Tip: Allow enough time to get down again before you need to board your ship.

-3: Rent a buggy or quad bike so you get far away from the tourists and your fellow passengers on their official excursion, and can tootle around at your own pace.
-Stop for photos, food and shopping.
+3: Rent a buggy or quad bike so you can get far away from the tourists and your fellow passengers on their official excursions, and can tootle around at your own pace.
+Stop for photos, have a wine on a terrace bar, eat where you like and browse the shops.

 This was a tip from Meredith, one of the crew we met on our ship (and also from New Zealand) as that’s what they all do she told us, so we went with the expert opinion!